dev-mas-ud/dev-mas-ud/README.md

 # 👋 Hi, I'm Masud

-I'm a **Front-End Developer** focused on crafting clean, accessible, and performant web applications.
+I'm a **Frontend Developer** who specializes in turning **Figma designs into pixel-perfect, fast React/Next.js apps**.
-I specialize in turning design concepts into responsive, interactive user experiences using modern web technologies.
+I focus on crafting clean, accessible, and high-performance user interfaces using modern web technologies.

 ---

 ## 🧩 About Me

-- Passionate about creating pixel-perfect, user-friendly interfaces.
+- I convert Figma designs into responsive, production-ready React interfaces.
-- Constantly learning and exploring new front-end tools and frameworks.
+- Passionate about clean UI, UX precision, and smooth developer handoff.
-- Strong understanding of component-based architecture, UI/UX principles, and responsive design.
+- Strong understanding of component-based architecture, accessibility, and responsive design.
-- I enjoy collaborating with designers and back-end developers to build seamless digital products.
+- I love collaborating with designers and startups to bring ideas to life — visually and technically.

 ---